How do you protect your new tattoos from fading in the sun?

 A great SPF will protect your skin from premature ageing, fading tattoos and skin cancer, so should apply it all year round for multiple reasons.
 So, how do we find a sunscreen that ticks every box - an SPF that feels great on application, sits well under makeup, doesn’t leave a white cast and also protects our tattoos?

 Our Oh My Bod!
-SPF50 Body Sunscreen possesses star active ingredients like avobenzone and homosalate, ingredients that are coral reef-friendly.
-This SPF is also designed to protect your tattoos and skin from UVA and UVB rays, as well as from pollution and smog.
+SPF50 Body Sunscreen possesses star active ingredients like avobenzone and homosalate and is designed to protect your tattoos and skin from UVA and UVB rays, as well as from pollution and smog.

 If you’re searching for a mineral sunscreen, then Rosé S’il Vous Plait SPF30 offers SPF30 broad-spectrum protection, Hyaluronic Acid for adding moisture to the skin as well as cucumber and green tea to help prevent skin damage.